Skip to Content

 Gaudi took inspiration from nature and organic forms when designing the structures in the park, which really come alive against against the greenery here.
 While most of Park Guell is free to explore, the best and most Instagram worthy spots are within the Monumental Zone, which will require you to purchase a ticket – I recommend this skip-the-line ticket to help you avoid wasting any time waiting in line..

-I highly suggest that you go to the corrugated mosaic bench first to watch the sunrise.
-As this is also perhaps the most popular spot in the park, it will also help you avoid the crowds later.
+I highly suggest that you go to the corrugated mosaic bench first as this is the most popular spot.
+After this, you can explore the park further.

 Be sure to also snap photos at the Hypostyle Hall, with its 6-meter tall Roman columns and mosaic ceilings, with the Gingerbread houses out front (where Gaudi took up residence later on in his life), and the unique salamander fountains out front.